pyfisch/rfcs/text/0000-crate-name-transfer.md

 the name squatting situation more decisively.
 That is not the intention of this eRFC.

+It may be perceived as a decision *against* adopting a namespacing scheme or other mechanism of shrinking the occurrence of package name contention.
+Likewise not the intention of this eRFC.
+I would encourage anyone believing strongly in namespacing to pursue it in a different RFC.
+Namespacing touches on an overlapping set of concerns but is orthogonal to this RFC in that we my opt to do neither, one or the other, or both.

+By design, this eRFC proposes making the smallest and most conservative possible step from the status quo.

 ### The volume of requests may be overwhelming.

 If the volume of requests is overwhelming, that would be sufficient reason for